ladyd252/bad-baby/_drafts/blueberry-lime-hamantaschen.md

     9. Let cool completely, dust with powdered sugar, and enjoy!
 ---

 So Purim came around a little over a week ago, and this year I tried my hand at making hamantaschen for the first time!
 There seems to be a few stories around where these little guys came from, but the one I grew up with is that they symbolize the cut off ears of the evil Haman who tried to destroy the Jewish people.
-And if severed body parts don't get your sweet tooth going...
-Maybe you can focus on how buttery and delicious these are, instead!
+And if severed body parts don't get your sweet tooth going… Maybe you can focus on how buttery and delicious these are, instead!

 ![](/uploads/dsc-0351.jpg)

 I based this recipe off of Carine Goren's favorite hamantaschen recipe.
-She uses poppy seeds in her but I opted for a blueberry lime jam instead.
+She uses poppy seeds in hers but I opted for a blueberry lime jam instead.
 I also swapped the lemon zest in her dough for lime.

 ![](/uploads/dsc-0333.jpg)

-Overall I was really happy with the flavor and texture of these, but to be honest my first batch spread out in the oven and created what some call a "jam volcano".
+Overall I was really happy with the flavor and texture of these, but to be honest my first batch spread out in the oven and created what some may call a "jam volcano".
 On second try I squeezed the sides extremely firmly, until they basically melded together, and they stayed together pretty well.
 I might try a recipe with a dough that holds a bit more structure next year and compare.
 Anywho, the compromised structure didn't stop these from getting devoured!